JGilsenan/ss_tc_tool_temp_manager/readme.md

 - Printer settings --> custom g-code
     - start g-code:
         - IMPORTANT NOTE: this section is the trickiest to setup, please pay attention to all of these instructions
-        - pre-requisite conditions/modifications to your PRINT_START macro:
+        - pre-requisite conditions/modifications to your `PRINT_START` macro:
-            - NOTE: I will be adding a sample/template PRINT_START macro
+            - NOTE: I will be adding a sample/template `PRINT_START` macro
-            - if not present, ensure that your PRINT_START macro accepts TOOL_TEMP and BED_TEMP parameters for setting tool and bed temperatures
+            - if not present, ensure that your `PRINT_START` macro accepts `TOOL_TEMP` and `BED_TEMP` parameters for setting tool and bed temperatures
-            - if present, edit your PRINT_START macro to remove any preheating logic that may exist there, the goal is to consolidate nearly all temperature setting logic within the gcode
+            - if present, edit your `PRINT_START` macro to remove any preheating logic that may exist there, the goal is to consolidate nearly all temperature setting logic within the gcode
-                - The one exception to this is the setting of tool temperature to to TOOL_TEMP performed by your PRINT_START macro
+                - The one exception to this is the setting of tool temperature to to `TOOL_TEMP` performed by your `PRINT_START` macro
-            - if present, remove any logic from your PRINT_START macro that heats the tool and/or bed for homing, QGL, bed mesh, etc, this will be handled by and added by this script
+            - if present, remove any logic from your `PRINT_START` macro that heats the tool and/or bed for homing, QGL, bed mesh, etc, this will be handled by and added by this script
         - it is assumed that your start g-code section currently contains only a call to `PRINT_START` followed by some variables that are required by your macro
         - you may be used to seeing instructions telling you that this needs to be written on a single line ex: `PRINT_START TOOL_TEMP=123 BED=456...` and so forth, and this largely remains true, however you should do the following:
-            - remove TOOL_TEMP parameter:
+            - remove `TOOL_TEMP` parameter:
                 - the reason for this is that since ss currently lacks `is_extruder_used` or other placeholders/variables that can be used to intelligently set tool temperatures you may be forced to configure ss such that you have an unnecessary added step of heating T0 to its `first_layer_temperature`
                 - this script handles this by identifying whether or not T0 is the first tool used, whether it is used in the first layer, whether it is used in the near future, and:
                     - if it is the first tool used:
-                        - TOOL_TEMP and BED_TEMP will be appended to the call to PRINT_START as normally expected
+                        - `TOOL_TEMP` and `BED_TEMP` will be appended to the call to `PRINT_START` as normally expected
                     - if it is not the first tool used:
                         - if it is used in the near future, including the first layer:
-                            - TOOL_TEMP will be set to first_layer_temperature - ooze prevention temperature
+                            - `TOOL_TEMP` will be set to `first_layer_temperature` - `ooze prevention temperature`
                         - if it is used in the near future, but not the first layer:
-                            - TOOL_TEMP will be set to other layer temperature - ooze prevention temperature
+                            - `TOOL_TEMP` will be set to `other layer temperature` - `ooze prevention temperature`
                         - if it is not used in the print:
-                            - TOOL_TEMP will be set to zero
+                            - `TOOL_TEMP` will be set to zero
-                            - NOTE: if you do not already have this, the portion of your PRINT_START macro that sets final tool temperature should be converted to if-else logic such that if the temperature is set to zero the command will be M104 (set and don't wait) instead of the typical M109 (set and wait), otherwise the resulting behavior will be that you have to wait for T0 to cool to zero, which likely will never happen, even in an open chamber
+                            - NOTE: if you do not already have this, the portion of your `PRINT_START` macro that sets final tool temperature should be converted to if-else logic such that if the temperature is set to zero the command will be `M104` (set and don't wait) instead of the typical `M109` (set and wait), otherwise the resulting behavior will be that you have to wait for T0 to cool to zero, which likely will never happen, even in an open chamber
-            - remove BED_TEMP parameter:
+            - remove `BED_TEMP` parameter:
-                - the reason for this is similar to the reason for removing TOOL_TEMP, ss just doesn't have a great way currently of intelligently setting this value
+                - the reason for this is similar to the reason for removing `TOOL_TEMP`, ss just doesn't have a great way currently of intelligently setting this value
-                - this script handles that by looking at all of the tools used in the first layer and setting BED_TEMP to the highest `first_layer_bed_temperature` of the tools used, there will be similar logic used for setting the bed temperature at the start of the second layer
+                - this script handles that by looking at all of the tools used in the first layer and setting `BED_TEMP` to the highest `first_layer_bed_temperature` of the tools used, there will be similar logic used for setting the bed temperature at the start of the second layer
     - end g-code:
-        - this section does not require any modifications, however it is assumed that you use this section to call PRINT_END and that your PRINT_END macro will perform a routine to turn off tool/bed heaters
+        - this section does not require any modifications, however it is assumed that you use this section to call `PRINT_END` and that your `PRINT_END` macro will perform a routine to turn off tool/bed heaters
     - before layer change g-code:
         - the very first line in this section must be `{current_extruder}`
             - anything else you may have had in this section is fine, it just has to go after the first line